 The first sentence will state our topic.
 [Ask students to share and land on an idea together.]
-We can use We're Going on a Bear Hunt by Michael Rosen or other stories for topic ideas.
-(One day we went to the beach and I was so happy!)
+(One day I went to the beach and I was so happy!)
+The second sentence will give details about the first event in the story.
+[Ask students to share and land on an idea together.]
+(I helped my mom pack the car.)

-The second sentence will give information about the second event in the story.
+The third sentence will give details about the event in the story.
 [Ask students to share and land on an idea together.]
 (When we got to the beach we played in the sand.)

-The last sentences will share one more event in the story and reaction.
+The last sentence will share one more event in the story and reaction.
 [Ask students to share and land on an idea together.]
-(We ate lunch on the beach.
-I did not want to go home.)
+(We were tired at the end of the day.)

-Write the narrative writing piece (with corresponding pictures that match text) as you are sharing the three types of sentences.
+Write the narrative writing piece (with corresponding pictures that match text) as you are sharing the four types of sentences.
 Then, read the narrative writing piece to students.

-Do you agree with our ideas and the words we used to share ways to work together?
+Do you agree with our ideas and the words we used in our narrative writing piece?
 Give me a thumbs up or raise your hand to share other ideas to change the narrative writing piece.